 - The occipital lobe controls vision

-The brain stem.
-This is the portion of the brain that connects to the spinal cord, controls involuntary functions essential for life, such as the beating of the heart and breathing.
-In addition, messages for all the functions controlled by the cerebrum and cerebellum travel through the brain stem to the connections in the body.
+- The brain stem.
+This is the portion of the brain that connects to the spinal cord and the cerebellum.
+It controls involuntary functions essential for life, such as the beating of the heart and breathing.
+Messages for the functions controlled by the cerebrum and cerebellum travel through the brain stem to the body.

-The meninges.
+- The meninges.
 These are the membranes that surround and protect the brain and spinal cord.
-There are three meningeal layers, called the dura mater, arachnoid, and pia mater.
-The cerebrospinal fluid (CSF) is made near the center of the brain, in the lateral ventricles, and circulates around the brain and spinal cord between the arachnoid and pia layers.
+There are 3 meningeal layers, called the dura mater, arachnoid, and pia mater.
+The cerebrospinal fluid (CSF) is made near the center of the brain, in the lateral ventricles.
+CSF circulates around the brain and spinal cord between the arachnoid and pia layers.

 Types of brain tumors

-There are many types of primary brain tumors, and some cannot be assigned an exact type because taking a sample of the tumor tissue is difficult because of where the tumor is located in the brain.
+There are many types of primary brain tumors.
+Some cannot be assigned an exact type because the tumor’s location makes it too difficult to remove.
 For a complete list of the types of brain tumors and how often they are diagnosed, please refer to the Central Brain Tumor Registry of the United States.
-This section covers brain tumors diagnosed in adults; Learn about brain tumors in children.
-For practical purposes, this section’s coverage is divided into gliomas and non–glioma types of tumors in adults.

-Astrocytoma.
+- Astrocytoma.
 Astrocytoma is the most common type of glioma and begins in cells called astrocytes in the cerebrum or cerebellum.
-There are four grades of astrocytoma.
+There are 4 grades of astrocytoma.

 - Grade I or pilocytic astrocytoma is a slow–growing tumor that is most often benign and rarely spreads into nearby tissue.
-It is more common in children.
-About 2% of all brain tumors are grade I astrocytomas.
+Astrocytoma in children is more common than astrocytoma in adults.

-- Grade IV or glioblastoma is a very aggressive form of astrocytoma that makes up about 16% of all brain tumors.
+- Grade IV or glioblastoma is a very aggressive form of astrocytoma.

-Oligodendroglioma.
+- Oligodendroglioma.
 Oligodendroglioma is a tumor that develops from cells called oligodendrocytes.
-These cells are responsible for making myelin, a substance that surrounds the nerves and is rich in protein and fatty substances called lipids.
-Oligodendrogliomas make up about 2% of primary brain tumors and are subclassified as either oligodendroglioma, which is considered low grade, or anaplastic oligodendroglioma.
+These cells are responsible for making myelin.
+Myelin surrounds the nerves and is rich in protein and fatty substances called lipids.
+They are subclassified as either oligodendroglioma, which is considered low grade, or anaplastic oligodendroglioma.

-Ependymomas.
-Ependymomas commonly begin in the passageways in the brain where CSF is made and stored, called the ependymal, and make up about 2% of primary brain tumors.
+- Ependymoma.
+Ependymoma commonly begins in the passageways in the brain where CSF is made and stored.
+In adults, they occur more often in the spine and can also be of the myxopapillary subtype.
 Learn about ependymoma in children.

-The following section covers non–glioma tumors, which are tumors that arise from cells in the brain that are not glial or supportive tissue.
+The following section covers non–glioma tumors.
+These are tumors that arise from cells in the brain that are not glial cells.
 Types of non–glioma tumors include:

-Meningioma.
-Meningioma is the most common primary brain tumor, making up about 35% of all primary brain tumors.
+- Meningioma.
+Meningioma is the most common primary brain tumor.
 It begins in the meninges and is most often noncancerous.
 Meningioma can cause serious symptoms if it grows and presses on the brain or spinal cord or grows into the brain tissue.
 Learn more about meningioma.

-Pineal gland and pituitary gland tumors.
-About 14% of all brain tumors are located in the pineal gland and pituitary gland.
+- Pineal gland and pituitary gland tumors.
+These are tumors that start in the pineal gland and pituitary gland.

-Primary CNS lymphoma.
+- Primary CNS lymphoma.
 This is a form of lymphoma.
 Lymphoma is a cancer that begins in the lymphatic system.
 Primary CNS lymphoma starts in the brain and can spread to the spinal fluid and eyes.
-It makes up about 2% of all brain tumors.

-Medulloblastoma.
-Medulloblastoma begins in granular cells in the cerebellum.
+- Medulloblastoma.
+Medulloblastoma is thought to start from a specific type of cell in the cerebellum.
+These cells are called cerebellar granule progenitor cells.
 It is most common in children and is usually cancerous, often spreading throughout the CNS.
-Medulloblastomas make up about 2% of all brain tumors.
-Similar tumors can start in other parts of the brain, frequently in the pineal gland region, and are called primitive neuroectodermal tumors (PNET).
+Similar tumors can start in other parts of the brain and are called primitive neuroectodermal tumors (PNET).
 Learn about medulloblastoma in children.

-Craniopharyngioma.
+- Craniopharyngioma.
 Craniopharyngioma is a benign tumor that begins near the pituitary gland located near the base of the brain.
-These tumors are rare, making up less than 1% of all brain tumors.
+These tumors are rare.
 Learn about craniopharyngioma in children.

-Acoustic schwannoma.
-Acoustic schwannoma, also called acoustic neuroma or vestibular schwannoma, is a rare tumor that begins in the vestibular nerve, which is a nerve in the inner ear that helps control balance and is typically noncancerous.
+- Schwannoma.
+Schwannoma is a rare tumor that begins in the nerve sheath, or the lining of the nerves.
+It may often occur in the vestibular nerve, which is a nerve in the inner ear that helps control balance.
+It is typically noncancerous.